lektor/lektor-themes/README.md

 * Add a descriptive `README.md` to the root of the theme;
 * Open up a new Issue with a link to the theme's repository on GitHub.

 We encourage theme authors to supply a self-contained Lektor site in `/example-site` to easily illustrate their theme.
 Please make the site's content as neutral as possible.
-We further encourage you to use this example site to produce screenshots that we can use to add this theme to a showcase on getlektor.com.
+We further encourage you to use this example site to produce screenshots (placed in `/images`) that we can use to add this theme to a showcase on [getlektor.com](https://getlektor.com).

 **NOTE:** The folder name here is important, as this folder will be picked up and used to generate the a list of themes on getlektor.com.

 Each theme needs:

 1. To be added to the lektor-themes repo;
-1. A good README;
+1. A good README.md;
 1. A good `theme.ini`

-Each theme is encouraged to have:
+Additionally, each theme is strongly encouraged to have:

 1. Included `example-site` that is fully functional in-place with just `lektor server`.<sup>1</sup>
 1. Included screenshots in `/images/`